Chena Hotsprings Road

 The hot springs are located at the center of a 40 square mile geothermal resource area.
 Water flows from the hot springs at 156 degrees Fahrenheit and must be cooled before bathers can take advantage of its invigorating properties.

-Accommodations vary from lovely new bedroom units to rustic cabins and camping areas.
+Accommodations vary from hotel units to rustic cabins and a camping areas.
 There is plenty of RV parking and tent sites.